Arrest Warrants in NYC

 Depending on the circumstances, the attorney may be able to file a motion to withdraw the warrant.
-In other cases the attorney can represent you at first appearance in front of the judge.
+In other cases, the attorney can represent you at first appearance in front of the judge.
 If you are already in custody, the attorney can file a motion to lower your bond.

-Types of Warrants in New York
+Types of Arrest Warrants Issued in New York City

 An arrest warrant is an order signed by a judge giving police authorization to take you into custody and move you to a specific location.
-In the case of a bench warrant, it is an order for police to arrest you issued while the judge is sitting on the beach usually in open court becasue the defendant missed a court date.
+In the case of a bench warrant issue in New York City, the warrant is issued by a judge sitting on the beach in open court, usually because the defendant missed a court date.